Margin (typography): The digital page

-Margins also play an important role in digital word-processing.
+Margins also play an important role in digital word-processing and can be changed using the page setup menu.
 The default margins for Microsoft Word from version 2007 onward have been 1 inch (25.4 mm) all around; in Word 2003, the default top and bottom margins were 1 inch (25.4 mm), but 1.25 inches (31.7 mm) were given at the left and the right.
 OpenOffice Writer and LibreOffice Writer have 0.79 inch (20 mm) all around.
 LaTeX varies the width of its margins depending on the font size.
 By default, LaTeX uses 1.5 inches margin sizes for 12pt documents, 1.75 inches for 11pt, and 1.875 inches for 10pt—relatively large margins.
 These adjustments are intended to allow a maximum of 66 characters per line, to increase readability.